-If you don’t already use Scott’s Cheap Flights you’re missing out.
+If you don’t already use Going (formerly Scott’s Cheap Flights) you’re missing out.
 Just choose your local airports and get ridiculously cheap flight alerts anytime prices drop to somewhere cool around the world.
-While Scott’s Cheap Flights has a free option, you’re essentially guaranteed to cover the cost of a premium subscription with the savings from your first flight deal you take advantage of.
+While Going has a free option, you’re essentially guaranteed to cover the cost of a premium subscription with the savings from your first flight deal you take advantage of.

 This newsletter helps you discover the world without ever leaving your inbox.
 (But of course, it’ll inspire you to take your PTO, turn on your OOO auto-reply, and chase some adventures of your own.)

 Comedian Geoff Plitt curates the best standup, jokes, late night clips, and sketches from the week so you’re always in the know on comedy.

 From the team at Know Your Meme, this weekly newsletter will keep you up-to-date on the meaning of trending memes (including wholesome memes) and reminders of memes of the past.

 This women-founded newsletter addresses the gender gap in sports coverage by providing equal coverage of men’s and women’s sports.
 We also recommend subsribing to their additional newsletters specifically for college sports and sports business!

 This newsletter from The Athletic allows you to choose your favorite teams and leagues during sign-up, and delivers the top stories in sports every day, Sunday through Friday.

 Sports intersects with so many other areas of life: politics, social justice, business, education, etc. This newsletter focuses on the non-athletics parts of the sports world.

 - Front Office Sports — Learn about the influence of sports on business and culture